SSWConsulting/SSW.Rules.Content/rules/do-you-use-dynamic-application-loading-in-silverlight/rule.md

 ---
+seoDescription: "Do you use dynamic application loading in Silverlight?"
 type: rule
 archivedreason: Deprecating as Silveright is no longer installable and has been deprecated for 10 years.
 title: Do you use dynamic application loading in Silverlight?